sadhubby/lbyarch-mp2-deguzman-guo/README.md

 ## To run
 Firstly, store all the files in a single directory.
-Next, run `run.bat`.
+Next, run open CMD of the directory and type the following commands:

+nasm -f win64 MP2_asmfile.asm
+gcc -c MP2_cfile.c -o MP2_cfile.obj -m64
+gcc MP2_cfile.obj MP2_asmfile.obj -o MP2_cfile.exe -m64

 This automatically runs the assembling and compiling command lines to connect C and x86 ASM.
 Afterwards, click on the directory address of File Explorer, type `cmd` then type `MP2_cfile.exe` and it should run automatically.

 ## Notes
 For now, there are fixed values.
 If you want to change the values, open `MP2_cfile.c` then change the values accordingly.
 If you want to increase or decrease, please make sure the elements of the vectors correspond to the vector size.